phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.remove_compute.md

-Remove a 'compute' from the bundleself.
+Remove a 'compute' from the bundle.

 See also:
 * [phoebe.parameters.ParameterSet.remove_parameters_all](phoebe.parameters.ParameterSet.remove_parameters_all.md)